 - Investigate opportunities for funding to develop a food growing toolkit to support Moray Schools to embed food growing into the curriculum. - P6 and above classes are given the opportunity to interact with and learn about career opportunities and skills associated with horticulture. - Further develop the relationship between Moray Schools and Moray UHI Horticulture department to support and sustain food growing and link to STEM week. - Explore opportunities for community growers/grow your own evening courses at Moray College UHI. - Investigate opportunities and funding to support schools food growing as part of Active Schools. - Greenfingers to develop a training program and two food growing training sites for trainees at Cooper Park and Moray Resource Centre.

-Sustainability
+Sustainability and Biodiversity

 Community growing spaces can improve biodiversity and, when linked with other greenspaces, create important green corridors for wildlife.
-There can be many biodiversity benefits including creating food growing areas that continue to be a place where pollinators thrive.
-Community food growing spaces can also make positive contributions to sustainable drainage through permeable surfaces and the harvesting of rainwater.